 Risk assessment is in the same category as other risk management tools like Hazid, Hazop, Job safety plan (JSP), Hazard analysis (HAZAN), etc.

-Hazard and Effect Management Process (HEMP) has 4 elements:
+Elements Of Hazard And Effect Management Process

 - Hazard identification